Minimal Hamiltonian deformations as bulk probes of effective non-Hermiticity in Dirac materials: Discussion and conclusions

+{ Since experimental systems are never perfectly clean, it is important to identify the regime in which the intrinsic collisionless response remains observable.
+In the weak-disorder regime, elastic scattering can be incorporated phenomenologically through a finite broadening $\Gamma$ (or $1/\tau$), which rounds interband thresholds and smoothens sharp features but does not alter the symmetry-based features related to the deformations considered here.
+Our clean-limit results are therefore expected to remain directly applicable for $\omega\gg \Gamma$, while the collision-dominated (hydrodynamic) regime, where $\omega\lesssim \Gamma$ and intraband (Drude/diffusive) contributions thus become important, requires a separate treatment beyond the scope of the present work.}

 Several extensions follow naturally.
 A promising direction is to extend the analysis beyond the clean, charge-neutral, collisionless regime, and investigate how the responses are modified once finite chemical potential and temperature, as well as disorder and interactions, introduce intraband processes and finite broadening~\cite{Nissinen2017,KoziiFu2024PRB}.
-Likewise, entering the overtilted (type-II) regime should markedly modify both optical and viscoelastic response structures.
-Finally, extending the present framework to three-dimensional Weyl systems, to collision-dominated (hydrodynamic) regimes, and to stronger non-Hermiticity where the spectrum becomes complex and exceptional structures emerge are all promising directions for future work.
+Likewise, entering the overtilted (type-II) regime should markedly modify both optical and viscoelastic response structures. { Finally, a natural extension is to weakly NH Weyl semimetals in three dimensions, where their chiral Berry-monopole structure makes the corresponding linear and nonlinear responses a distinct problem left for future work.}